 Another temple you must make time for is the Sri Srinivasa Perumal temple built in the late 1800s.
 The Sakya Muni Buddha Gaya Temple called Temple of Thousand Lights.
 A mix of Thai, Indian and Chinese this temple was built in 1927.

-Other places: One of the last Chinese villas in an Indian district, the House of Tan Teng Niah is known for its rainbow colours.
+Other places: One of the last Chinese villas in an Indian district, the House of Tan Teng Niah is known for its rainbow colors.
 Tan Teng Niah who owned several sweet making factories, built the villa for his wife.

 The Indian Heritage Center, inspired by the Indian step wells, is four-storey tall on a narrow lane full of old shop-houses in Little India.
 You can browse through the permanent exhibit on Indians in Singapore and other displays.
 Not to forget the district is a hotbed for sumptuous food.
 Make a note of restaurants you can visit for delicious food.

 Little India Singapore Restaurants

 With several restaurants offering fantastic fare, you may be spoilt for choice.
 But here are some you must make it a point to eat at.
 The Banana Leaf Apolo has been offering a hearty Indian meal served on a banana leaf for four decades now.
 The fish-head curry, chicken masala, biryanis, and mutton are a must-try.

 Kamala Restaurant outside the Tekka Center is another place to check out.
 For authentic South Indian food from Tanjore check Komla Vilas -the oldest restaurant in Little India.
 Khansama Tandoori Restaurant is well-known for both its fantastic ambiance and food.